- How were collected data used?

-What is the relationship of this study to the previous hours-of-service (HOS) field study completed under the Moving Ahead for Progress in the 21st Century Act (MAP-21)?
+What is the relationship of this study to the previous HOS field study completed under the Moving Ahead for Progress in the 21st Century Act (MAP-21)?

 Compared to the MAP-21 HOS Restart Field Study, this study included more than twice as many drivers, from many sectors of the trucking industry.
 It also covered a longer period of data collection, and utilized additional technologies to monitor safety performance.
-This study used onboard monitoring systems for the collection of data on safety critical events (SCEs).
+This study used onboard monitoring systems for the collection of data on SCEs.
 Each driver was given an opportunity to participate and contribute data for a period of 5 months.

 Yes.
 The Consolidated and Further Continuing Appropriations Act (2015) required the Secretary to initiate a naturalistic study of the operational, safety, health, and fatigue impacts of the restart provisions.
-The study is looking at all four domains, including driver health.
+The study looked at all four domains, including driver health.

 Yes.
-The peer review panel reviewed the draft study design and will review the final study report, as well.
+The peer review panel reviewed the draft study design and final study report.

-The peer review panel members are statisticians and researchers who are not affiliated with the U.S. Department of Transportation (USDOT) or with the institutions associated with the research team.
+The peer review panel included statisticians and researchers not affiliated with the U.S. Department of Transportation (USDOT) or with the institutions associated with the research team.

 Drivers were not separated into different groups.
 Participants drove their normal, revenue-producing routes and took restarts based on their regular work schedules.
 Some drivers took 1-night, 2-night, and/or 3-or-more-night restarts throughout the course of the 5 months of data collection.
-Also, many of these drivers used the other hours-of-service (HOS) provision (i.e., one restart in less than 168 hours [1 week] as compared to one restart in more than 168 hours).
+Also, many of these drivers used the HOS provision (i.e., one or more restarts in less than 168 hours [1 week] as compared to a maximum of one restart in 168 hours).

 This was a naturalistic driving study where participants drove their normal routes.
 Drivers were not required to make any changes to their work-rest schedules.
 The study team recruited drivers who were likely to have variable restart lengths (both 1 and 2 nights) and restarts that occurred both less than and at least 168 hours (1 week) apart.